Scot's Tips for New Writers

 If you shut yourself down to criticism, then your career is as good as dead.
-You can write well, and with
+You can write well, and with feeling,

-soul into it."
 Trust me, you already are doing that anyway, it's just coming from a different source.

-After you've written a particularly intense scene, step back and ask yourself if that character would really react
+After you've written a particularly intense scene, step back and ask yourself if that character would really react to

-that moment, is it your character, or you?
+moment, is it your character, or you?

 I know of a writer who had this problem.
 They invested too much of their own emotions in their writing.
-Do
+Do you

-you know what happened as a result?
+know what happened as a result?
 All their characters sounded the same.
 There was no variance from once

 character's personality to the next, making their story a very dull read.
 Once I realized what was wrong with it, I